Mini-exhibition “Down the rabbit hole” opens at MO Museum – from nature refuge to conspiracy theories | Culture

 Museum of Žygimantas Gedvilas/BNS photo/Mo

 “The confluence of wellness culture and conspiracy theories propagated by the political extreme right highlights the complex nature of modern beliefs and even faith.
-It may seem to a part of the society that there is always evil behind every unfamiliar order or phenomenon – no matter if it is about science, politics or technology,” the curators of the exhibition say.
+It may seem to a part of the society that there is always evil behind every unfamiliar order or phenomenon – no matter if it is regarding science, politics or technology,” the curators of the exhibition say.

 Although the themes of the exhibition are closely related to the changes in today’s society, the romantic idea of turning to nature as a place of refuge was also relevant during the Soviet occupation.

-“Moving out of the city, living according to the cycles of nature or using natural ingredients became popular after the pandemic – at that time ‘real’ values were rediscovered.
+“Moving out of the city, living according to the cycles of nature or using natural ingredients became popular following the pandemic – at that time ‘real’ values were rediscovered.
 Nature has become the only pure refuge – similar, perhaps, to the times of the Soviet occupation.

 Although the themes of the exhibition are closely related to the changes in today’s society, the romantic idea of turning to nature as a place of refuge was also relevant during the Soviet occupation.